 Take one tablet daily at about the same time every day.
-You must take Microgynon 30 every day regardless of how often you have sex.
+You must take Microgynon 30 ED every day regardless of how often you have sex.
 This will also help you remember when to take it.

-Swallow the tablet whole with a full glass of water.
+Swallow the tablet whole with water.
 It does not matter if you take it before or after food.

 Each blister pack is marked with the day of the week.
-Take your first tablet from the red area on the blister pack corresponding to the day of the week.
+Take your first beige (active) tablet from the green area on the blister pack corresponding to the day of the week.